arangodb/velocypack/VelocyPack.md

 mantissa bytes follow.

-Packed BCD is used, so that each byte stores exactly 2 decimal digits as in 0x34 for the decimal digits 34.
+Packed BCD is used, so that each byte stores exactly 2 decimal digits as in `0x34` for the decimal digits 34.
 Therefore, the mantissa always has an even number of decimal digits.
 Note that the mantissa is stored in big endian form, to make parsing and dumping efficient.
 This leads to the "unholy nibble problem": When a JSON parser sees the beginning of a longish number, it does not know whether an even or odd number of digits follow.
 However, for efficiency reasons it wants to start writing bytes to the output as it reads the input.
-This is, where the exponent comes to the rescue, which is illustrated by the following example:
+This is, where the exponent comes to the rescue, which is illustrated by the following example.
 12345 decimal can be encoded as:

-    0xc8 0x03 0x00 0x00 0x00 0x00 0x01 0x23 0x45
+    c8 03 00 00 00 00 01 23 45
-    0xc8 0x03 0xff 0xff 0xff 0xff 0x12 0x34 0x50
+    c8 03 ff ff ff ff 12 34 50

-The former encoding puts a leading 0 in the first byte and uses exponent 0, the latter encoding directly starts putting two decimal digits in one byte and then in the end has to "erase" the trailing 0 by using exponent -1, encoded by the 4 byte sequence 0xff 0xff 0xff 0xff.
+The former encoding puts a leading 0 in the first byte and uses exponent 0, the latter encoding directly starts putting two decimal digits in one byte and then in the end has to "erase" the trailing 0 by using exponent -1, encoded by the 4 byte sequence `ff ff ff ff`.

-There for the unholy nibble problem is solved and parsing (and indeed dumping) can be efficient.
+Therefore, the unholy nibble problem is solved and parsing (and indeed dumping) can be efficient.

 ## Tagging

-Types 0xee-0xef are used for tagging of values to implement logical types.
+Types `0xee`-`0xef` are used for tagging of values to implement logical types.

-For example, if type 0x1c did not exist, the database driver could serialize a timestamp object (Date in JavaScript, Instant in Java, etc) into a Unix timestamp, a 64-bit integer.
+For example, if type `0x1c` did not exist, the database driver could serialize a timestamp object (Date in JavaScript, Instant in Java, etc) into a Unix timestamp, a 64-bit integer.
 Assuming the lack of schema, upon deserialization it would not be possible to tell an integer from